cubing/jsss/README.md

   - A string like "December 25, 2011" that reports the last significant modification date of the scrambler.
 - `initialize(callback, randomSource, statusCallback)`
   - This method must be called before generating or drawing any scrambles.
   - `callback`: Some scramblers are not instant to initialize (e.g. `333` takes about a second, `sq1` about 5 seconds).
 If a bunch of these are called in a row, the browser will not have a chance to be responsive.
-In order to support continuation-passing, you can provide a method to be called whent he initialization is done.
+In order to support continuation-passing, you can provide a method to be called when the initialization is done.
 You can also pass in `null` and the initialization will simply return control to the caller when it is done.
   - `randomSource`: This must be an object that support a `randomSource.random()` method for generating random floats.
 This may be `Math`, but *`Math` is not used as a default and you must provide an argument*.
   - `statusCallback`: Some scramblers take a while to initialize.
 If you'd like to have it report back to you on progress, provide a `statusCallback` method that takes a string.
 - `setRandomSource(src)`